Issue (genealogy)

-In genealogy and wills, a person's issue is all their lineal descendants.
+In genealogy and wills, a person's issue means all their lineal descendants.

 Lineal descendants

 Issue typically means a person's lineal descendants—all genetic descendants of a person, regardless of degree.
-Issue is a narrower category than heirs, which includes spouses, and collaterals (siblings, cousins, aunts, and uncle)s.
+Issue is a narrower category than heirs, which includes spouses, and collaterals (siblings, cousins, aunts, and uncles).
 This meaning of issue arises most often in wills and trusts.
 A person who has no living lineal descendants is said to have died without issue.

 A child or children are first-generation descendants and are a subset of issue.